-- 1. The Secretary has determined that such project is no longer meeting a need for rental housing for lower income families1 in the area: - 2.
-The Secretary (A) has determined that the tenants have been notified of the owner's request for approval of a prepayment; (B) has provided the tenants
+- 1. The Secretary has determined that such project is no longer meeting a need for rental housing for lower income families in the area: - 2.
+The Secretary (A) has determined that the tenants have been notified of the owner's request for approval of a prepayment; (B) has provided the tenants with an opportunity to comment on the owner's request; and (C) has taken such comments into consideration; and - 3.
+The Secretary has ensured that there is a plan for providing relocation assistance for adequate, comparable housing for any lower income tenant who will be displaced as a

-1 Section 250(c) defines the term "lower income families" by reference to section 3(b)(2) of the United States Housing Act of 1937 as "families whose incomes do not exceed 80 per centum of the median income for the area, as determined by the Secretary with adjustments for smaller and larger families, except that the Secretary may establish income ceilings higher or lower than 80 per centum of the median for the area on the basis of the Secretary's findings that such variations are necessary because of prevailing levels of construction costs or unusually high or low family incomes."
+&lt;sup>1 Section 250(c) defines the term "lower income families" by reference to section 3(b)(2) of the United States Housing Act of 1937 as "families whose incomes do not exceed 80 per centum of the median income for the area, as determined by the Secretary with adjustments for smaller and larger families, except that the Secretary may establish income ceilings higher or lower than 80 per centum of the median for the area on the basis of the Secretary's findings that such variations are necessary because of prevailing levels of construction costs or unusually high or low family incomes."